abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

 - When you encrypt your EBS volume, you get the following;
   - Data at rest is encrypted inside the volume.
   - All data in flight between the instance and the volume is encrpyted.
+  - All snapshots are encrypted
+  - All volumes created from the snapshots are encrypted too.